There is no formal policy about when to update LLVM or what it can be updated to, but a few guidelines are applied:

-- We try to support the "last few" versions of LLVM (how many is changing over time)
+- We try to support the last few versions (and the number changes over time)

-- Strongly prefer to upstream all patches to LLVM before including them in rustc.
+- We strongly prefer to upstream all patches to LLVM before including them in rustc

-There are a few reasons nowadays that we want to update LLVM in one way or another:
+There are two reasons we would want to update LLVM:

 Each of these reasons has a different strategy for updating LLVM, and we'll go over them in detail here.

 For updates of LLVM that are to fix a small bug, we cherry-pick the bugfix to the branch we're already using.
 The steps for this are: